-Internal Revenue Service ITIN Operation Mail Stop 6090-AUSC 3651 S. Interregional, Hwy 35 Austin, TX 78741-0000 documentation from the issuing agency for primary and secondary applicants and their dependents.
+Internal Revenue Service ITIN Operation Mail Stop 6090-AUSC 3651 S. Interregional, Hwy 35 Austin, TX 78741-0000

+In person.
+You can apply for your ITIN by visiting designated IRS Taxpayer Assistance Centers (TACs).
+They can verify original documentation and certified copies of the documentation from the issuing agency for primary and secondary applicants and their dependents.
 For dependents, TACs can verify passports, national identification cards, and birth certificates.
 These documents will be returned to you immediately.
 Service at TACs is by appointment only.
 Appointments can be scheduled by calling 844-545-5640.
-See IRS.gov/W7Document/Verification for a list of designated TACs that offer ITIN document authentication service.
+See IRS.gov/W7DocumentVerification for a list of designated TACs that offer ITIN document authentication service.
 TACs that don't offer ITIN document authentication service will mail the original documents, Form W-7, and the tax return to the IRS Austin Service Center for processing.